ph9ii/broccoli-shop/readme.md

 *NOTE: Don't forget to edit your .env file with proper configuration.*

 ## Consume Endpoints
-Run --php artisan route:list, to get all available endpoints.
+- Run --php artisan route:list, to get all available endpoints.
-Note: All endpints are plural and prefixed for example: "/api/products, /api/categories".
+*Note*: All endpints are plural and prefixed for example: "/api/products, /api/categories".

 ## Get Started
 - Go to 'api/products' using GET request to view all products.